linsui/librechair/README.md

+# Downloads

+You can download directly from CI / CD or [join the Telegram releases channel](https://t.me/librechair)

 # Librechair-changed
   The original project Lawnchair can be found [here](https://github.com/LawnchairLauncher/Lawnchair)^Warning: ^LibreJS ^Incompatible.
   This project is a fork of Lawnchair that aims to remove non-free (proprietary) blobs from Lawnchair, and make it completely free (libre) software.